apeiros/baretest/README.markdown

 * Inline tests via Module#describe (basically the same as Test::Suite#suite)
 * YARD code to extract the specifications without running the code
 * A redmine plugin
+* --fail-all flag, to test/review diagnostics of tests (no idea how to do that yet)